-Students are expected to have obtained at least a Grade C in English and a Grade A-C in a Humanities based subject.
+Students are expected to have obtained at least a Grade C in English Literature and Language and a Grade C in Science.
 Furthermore, students should have an active interest in reading as the course tests knowledge and understanding as well as the ability to evaluate key theorists.